FOLLOW US

 Help abroad in an emergency

-If you are abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate, or high commission.
+If you’re in India and you need emergency help from the UK government, contact the British High Commission in New Delhi or your nearest consulate.

 FCDO in London